Poland’s Road to Independence in 10 Paintings

 Rejtan: The Fall of Poland by Jan Matejko

 In 1773, a special parliamentary session inspired by the three foreign powers was held in Warsaw to sanction the partition.
-Arguing that accepting the territorial losses would do less harm than resisting, Polish parliament legalised them.
+Arguing that accepting the territorial losses would do less harm than resisting, the Polish-Lithuanian parliament legalised them.
 Among those protesting was Tadeusz Rejtan.
-His dramatic blocking of one of parliament’s doors with his own body was an attempt to stop a key procedure and annul the whole legalization.
+His dramatic blocking of one of parliament’s doors with his own body was an attempt to stop a key procedure and annul the whole legalisation.
 The scene was described by the writer and philosopher Stanisław Staszic in his 1790 treatise Przestrogi dla Polski (Warning to Poland):

 Indeed, only the decent Rejtan is calling again, imploring, shouting at everybody, so they remember, so they don’t abandon the troubled Poland. (…) He dives into the threshold below the feet of his indifferent brothers.
 There he cries: ‘Trample me, hurt me, when you’re tormenting the country!’